DataDog/kics/documentation/rules/k8s/privilege_escalation_allowed.md

 ### Description

- Containers should not run with `allowPrivilegeEscalation` to prevent them from gaining more privileges than their parent process.
+ Containers should not run with the `allowPrivilegeEscalation` attribute set to `true`.
+The attribute must be present and set to `false` to prevent a container from gaining more privileges than its parent process.
+This rule applies to both `containers` and `initContainers` and reports missing attributes or values set to `true`.

 ## Compliant Code Examples